Jensen-holm/g3n-App-Skeleton/README.md

-# g3n-App-Skeleton
-starter application for the g3n application framework

-This module is used in my 'RealTimeMlb' project.
+# G3N graphics engine wrapper

+A wrapper for the G3N computer graphics library with built in physics simulation package.